TSGECO/tsg/doc/tsg.md

 If the TSG file contains explicit node (N) and edge (E) records:

+1. Identify the graphs defined in the file
-1. Read and create the graph directly from these records
+2. For each graph, read and create the graph structure directly from its records
-2. Chains (C) serve as additional evidence or source information
+3. Chains (C) serve as additional evidence or source information
-3. Paths (O) define traversals through the explicitly defined graph
+4. Paths (P) define traversals through the explicitly defined graph
+5. Process inter-graph links to establish connections between graphs
-4. Validate read continuity by checking for shared read IDs across adjacent nodes in paths
+6. Validate read continuity by checking for shared read IDs across adjacent nodes in paths

 ### Case 2: Nodes and Edges Are Not Explicitly Defined

 If the TSG file does not contain explicit node and edge records, or contains only partial definitions:

+1. Identify the graphs defined in the file
-1. Extract and construct all nodes and edges from chains (C)
+2. For each graph, extract and construct all nodes and edges from chains (C)
-2. Build the complete graph structure from these extracted elements
+3. Build the complete graph structure from these extracted elements
-3. Chains provide both the structure and the evidence for the graph
+4. Chains provide both the structure and the evidence for the graph
-4. Paths (O) define traversals through the graph constructed from chains
+5. Paths (P) define traversals through the graph constructed from chains
+6. Process inter-graph links to establish connections between graphs
-5. Verify read continuity for all paths by ensuring adjacent nodes share common read support
+7. Verify read continuity for all paths by ensuring adjacent nodes share common read support

 ## Type Definitions for Attributes